v-sundaresan/truenet/README.md

 Compulsory arguments:
-       -i, --inp_dir                 Path to the directory containing FLAIR and T1 images for training -m, --model_dir               Path to the directory where the training model or weights need to be saved
+       -i, --inp_dir                 Path to the directory containing FLAIR and T1 images for training -l, --label_dir               Path to the directory containing manual labels for training -m, --model_dir               Path to the directory where the training model or weights need to be saved

 Optional arguments: